liam-wiltshire/talks/hackthesystem/content.md

    - They can (and will) write code, but they don't want to.
 As such they will look to automate and use tools as much as possible
 - (frameworks, CMSes, libraries etc)
 - Most of these are combated by keeping third party code, libraries etc up to date
-- Some of the others are the sorts of attacks we'll talk about in 'level 1'
+- Others are the sorts of attacks we'll talk about in 'level 1'

 ---